magneticio/vamp.io/content/documentation/using-vamp/gateways-and-conditions.md

 port: 9070/http
 routes:
   sava:1.0/sava/port:
-    weight: 90%          # conditions can be used as well sava:1.1/sava/port:
+    weight: 90%          # condition can be used as well sava:1.1/sava/port:
     weight: 10%
 ```